Let's go through some composting methods, their different speeds and the pros and cons of each below:

 Unlike other composting methods, BSF composting turns the waste right into the biomass of the BSF.
 So the grubs themselves are the end product which we can harvest and use to feed the chicks, the fish and so on.

 One possible downside of BSF is that not everyone enjoy looking at these wiggly creatures.
 They move and dance flexibly with their bodies.
 Because basically they are worms.
-They do gross out a lot of gardeners and that's a no-no in the house.
+They do gross out a lot of gardeners and the ladies and that's a no-no in the house.